zuozhenggh/learning-library/security-library/database/data-safe/provision-audit-alert-policies/provision-audit-alert-policies.md

 # Provision Audit and Alert Policies

 ## Introduction

-With Oracle Data Safe, you can provision audit and alert policies on your target databases by using the Activity Auditing feature.
-An audit policy defines specific events to track in a target database.
+When you register a target database, Oracle Data Safe automatically creates an audit profile, audit policy, and audit trail(s) for your target database.
+In Oracle Data Safe, you can start collecting audit data with a single click and provision audit and alert policies on your target databases.
 You can provision basic, administrator, user, and custom audit policies, as well as audit policies designed to help you meet compliance standards.

 An alert is a message that notifies you when a particular audit event happens on a target database.
-The alerts generated depend on which alert policies you enabled for your database in Activity Auditing.
+The alerts generated depend on which alert policies you enabled for your target database in Oracle Data Safe.
 An audit trail is a database table that stores audit data.
-In Oracle Data Safe, audit data collection copies audit data from the database's audit trail into the Oracle Data Safe audit table.
+Oracle Data Safe copies audit data from the database's audit trail into the Oracle Data Safe audit table.

-Start by provisioning the recommended audit and alert policies on your Autonomous Transaction Processing (ATP) database and then review the details for the audit trail.
-Finish by enabling a custom audit policy on your Autonomous Database.
+Start by reviewing the audit profile, audit policy, and audit trail that were automatically created when you registered your Autonomous Transaction Processing (ATP) database.
+Enable audit data collection and provision a few audit and alert policies on your target database.

 Estimated Lab Time: 20 minutes